wsydney76/craft4-ddev-starter/README.md

 The actual template lives in `_layouts/partials/heroarea` and is determined

-* by the `pageTemplate` field of a hero area entry, if available
+* by the `heroAreaTemplate` field value of a hero area entry, if available
 * by a `template` parameter
 * by the `heroTemplate` setting in `config/custom.php`

 The `default` template is prepared for this starter.

-Some hero templates stolen from other projects are included as demo, styling needs to be optimized, image transforms should be adjusted.
+Some hero templates stolen from other projects are included as a demo, styling needs to be optimized, image transforms should be adjusted.

 * textonly: No image, this is by default also used as a fallback if no image is present.
 * imagetext: image + textonly below